eholmes83/app-security/README.md

 ## Learning Objectives

 This lab covers:
-- ✅ Setting up Spring Security in a Spring Boot application
+- ✅ **Setting up HTTP Basic Authentication in Spring Security** (Primary Focus)
-- ✅ Configuring HTTP Basic authentication
+- ✅ Configuring HTTP Basic authentication with in-memory user store
 - ✅ Implementing authorization rules at the endpoint level
 - ✅ Using `@PreAuthorize` for method-level security
 - ✅ Managing user roles and authorities